DataResponsibly/RAI_Site.github.io/_pages/privacy_day.md

 ***

 ## RSVP
-Please RSVP by no later than **April 10, 2024** to help us plan for catering and space.
+Please RSVP by no later than **April 10, 2024** to help us plan for posters, catering and space.

 <div class="registration-link">
 <a href="https://forms.gle/qxCkwxNwKHs1Yejb7">RSVP Here</a>